Murray Downs Homestead

 The Murray Downs Homestead is a heritage-listed homestead at Moulamein Road, Murray Downs, Murray River Council, New South Wales, Australia.
 It was built by Seutorius Henry Officer and Charles Officer (between 1866 and 1884); and by Alfred Felton and Charles Campbell (between 1884 and 1891).
-The property is privately owned.
+The property is privately owned and as of 2024 the Homestead is no longer open for public inspection.
 It was added to the New South Wales State Heritage Register on 17 November 2000.

 History

 The Murray Downs Station was a vast expanse of land in the south west of NSW bordered by the Wakool River to the north and the Murray River to the south.
 In 1848 Messrs Bell and Wilson applied to lease Crown Land of 150000 acre which became known as Murray Downs.
 In 1862 the property was divided into two leases.
 Murray Downs Station was then 67751 acre and Melool was 110467 acre.
 Murray Downs and part of the adjoining property of Melool was acquired by Seutorius Henry Officer and his brother Charles in 1862.
 At that stage it was all unimproved country without fences.
 White colonists considered Aboriginal people a threat to themselves and to livestock.
 All goods arrived by paddle steamer and produce was likewise shipped along the river to Echuca and then by train to Melbourne.
 The Murray Downs Station prospered in the hands of Seutonius Officer.
 He was a pioneer of irrigation, established a flourishing citrus grove.
 The property became a community in itself and had to be self supporting.
 There was a baker, blacksmith, carpenter, steam engine drivers, drovers, shearers, wool classers etc. On 22 June 1866 the Officer brothers were authorised to purchase land on Murray Downs and by 26 January 1883, Murray Downs consisted of 77725 acre of purchased land.